-- Its lifespan 10 times longer than an incandescent bulb.
+- Its lifespan is 10 times longer than an incandescent bulb.

 - Can be better for those with light sensitivity or photophobia, as the temperature of CFL bulbs is warmer than white-blue toned LED light.

 Cons of CFL Bulbs:

-- Sometime the color tone of CFLs can wash out by the surrounding environment.
+- Sometimes the color tone of CFLs can wash out by the surrounding environment.
 Then it can cause eye strain.

 - CFL needs several minutes to warm up.
 It performs poorly in cold temperatures, taking an extended time to reach full brightness.

-- Generally CFLs emit ultraviolet radiation as part of operation.
+- Generally, CFLs emit ultraviolet radiation as part of the operation.

 - CFLs break or crack more easily than LED.